Ground states and associated path measures in the renormalized Nelson model: Existence of Ground States

 Thanks to \eqref{lalilu} we have, however, the uniform lower and upper bounds

-Of course, $E_\iota\le\lambda_\iota$, whence the conditions (a) and (b) in Lem.~\ref{lemeva} are trivially satisfied and (c) holds by assumption in the present situation.
+Of course, $E_\iota\le\lambda_\iota$, whence the conditions (a) and (b) in Lemma~\ref{lemeva} are trivially satisfied and (c) holds by assumption in the present situation.
 Finally, we choose $\ve\in(0,1)$ such that $(1-\ve)\sqrt{\tilde{\alpha}^2+2b}=\tilde{\alpha}$.
-In view of the preceding remarks and the first bound in \eqref{lalilu} we find $\iota$-independent upper bounds on the quantities called $\alpha$ and $M$ in Lem.~\ref{lemeva}, and $\tilde{\alpha}$ is a lower bound for $\alpha$.
+In view of the preceding remarks and the first bound in \eqref{lalilu} we find $\iota$-independent upper bounds on the quantities called $\alpha$ and $M$ in Lemma~\ref{lemeva}, and $\tilde{\alpha}$ is a lower bound for $\alpha$.
 Therefore, \eqref{eva1}--\eqref{eva1beta} yield the uniform bounds